wp-slimstat/wp-slimstat/readme.txt

 1. Dashboard
 2. Configuration panel
-3. It works on your mobile device!
+3. It works on your mobile device

 == Changelog ==